mhaf4krr/sehat/Readme.md

 ## Introduction

-sehat is a digital software solution that tries to digitize the existing system and aims at incorporating convinience towards the end users.
+SEHAT is a digital software solution that tries to digitize the existing system and aims at incorporating convinience towards the end users.
 The project is an amalgamation of two different aspects.
 The first one being from the User's end.
 This system has tried to enhance the user's experience by providing the following main features: